Kong/docs.konghq.com/app/_src/mesh/features/rbac.md

 {% navtabs %}
 {% navtab "targetRef" selectors %}
-Here are the steps to create a new user and restrict the access only to `MeshTrafficPermission` for backend service.
+The following steps create a new user and restrict the access to only `MeshTrafficPermission` for the backend service.

 {% navtabs %}
 {% navtab Kubernetes %}

-1. Create a backend-owner Kubernetes user and configure kubectl:
+1. Create a backend-owner Kubernetes user and configure `kubectl`:

     ```sh
     mkdir -p /tmp/k8s-certs